SUMIF with OR (Table of Contents)

 SUMIF with OR Function in Excel

-SUMIF is one of the functions which is very much useful to find the totals of similar values.
+SUMIF is a function that is very useful for finding the totals of similar values.
 It reduces the time when we are working with a large amount of data and need to calculate the sum of values of similar nature data.
 SUMIF is a combination of SUM and IF functions.
-SUMIF function will perform SUM(addition) when the IF condition satisfies.
+SUMIF function will perform SUM(addition) when the IF condition is satisfied.
 It is very easy to apply.

 Syntax of the SUMIF function

-- Range – A range of cells on which the criteria or condition is to be applied.
-The range can include a number, cell references, and names as well.
+- Range – A range of cells on which the criteria or condition is applied.
+The range can also include a number, cell references, and names.

-- Criteria – It is the condition in the form of number, expression, or text that defines which cells will be added.
+- Criteria – The condition in the form of a number, expression, or text defines which cells will be added.

 - Sum_range – These are actual cells to sum.
 If omitted, cells specified in a range are used.